Employment in South Africa at a glance

 The company remains responsible and informs employees of the day-to-day management of the people and teams employed through Boundless, including any disciplinary or performance issues.
 Boundless ensures compliance with South Africa-specific procedures, practices, and labour laws while employing people and teams on behalf of the company.

-Any new employee who is locally employed through an Employer of Record gets full employment rights and benefits as specified in South African employment law.
-They get a locally compliant employment contract, statutory parental leave, annual leave, illness benefits, any relevant tax credits, and many more.
+Any employee locally employed through an Employer of Record receives the full rights and benefits set out in South African employment law.
+They get a locally compliant contract, statutory parental leave, 21 days of annual leave, illness benefits, and applicable tax credits.
+Healthcare is not statutory in South Africa, but medical aid and disability cover are commonly provided as non-mandatory benefits.

 In South Africa, both employers and employees have to pay taxes.
 For employers, these include three social security contributions toward the Unemployment Insurance Fund (UIF), the Skills Development Levy (SDL) and Compensation for Occupational Diseases.

 For employees, they include income tax via PAYE and contributions to the Unemployment Social Fund.
-To get a clear overview of both employee and employer taxes, use our salary breakdown calculator to submit any additional data needed and get a downloadable PDF like this one.
+To get a clear overview of both employee and employer taxes, use our salary breakdown calculator .